Are you struggling to improve your relationship with food, but don’t know where to begin?

 Until I gave DBT mindfulness exercises a try, I never knew how incredibly helpful they’d be.
-I credit mindfulness with helping me totally revamp my body image and find food freedom.
+Mindfulness can be a simple yet powerful tool for improving body image and finding food freedom.

 In this article, you’ll learn what mindfulness is and why it’s is such a powerful tool to use to improve your relationship with food.
 I’ll introduce you to five easy, quick mindfulness exercises you can try immediately, even if you’ve never meditated before.

 What Is Mindfulness?

 “Mindfulness is the basic human ability to be fully present, aware of where we are and what we’re doing, and not overly reactive or overwhelmed by what’s going on around us.” https://www.mindful.org/what-is-mindfulness/